tradle/why-hypercore/FAQ.md

 There is no inherent size limits.
 As a demo Hypercore team put a complete Wikipedia mirror with tens of millions of files on Hyperdrive and it reads very fast.

+#### What proves the scalability of Hyperdrive?

+The whole of Wikipedia was loaded into Hyperdrive and it provides a decent speed for finding articles.
+This also stressed Hypertrie, as Hyperdrive used Hypertries for managing file system directory structure and file metadata.

+Need help with this: what other public datasets would be good to load into Hyperdrive?
+How about the whole of the Web?

 ## What is missing in Hypercore?

 Hyperdrive provides many key primitives needed in distributed systems.
 But it lacks certain others that you will need to build yourself for a full P2P application, and to avoid frustration it is better to be aware of them upfront.